Theo-D/holbertonschool-higher_level_programming/python-classes/README.md

 0-square.py - Contains definition for an empty class.

-1-square.py - Added \__size private attribute to class Square
+1-square.py - Added \__size private attribute to class Square.

+2-square.py - Added condition for enforcing type and value of \__size attribute in class Square.